Seoul to re-examine arrival of N. Korean restaurant workers

 JTBC also interviewed four women who it said were among the group that arrived in the South.
 They said they didn't know where they were headed to until they reached the South Korean Embassy in Malaysia and that they wish to see their parents again.

-Even though South Korea said previously it had confirmed the women's free will, Baik on Friday admitted that ministry officials have never been able to directly interview the women who were being protected by the NIS.
-The spy agency didn't answer several phone calls seeking comment.
+Even though South Korea said previously it had confirmed the women's free will, Baik on Friday admitted that ministry officials were never been able to directly interview the women who were being protected by the NIS.
+An NIS official, who didn't want to be named because of department rules, said the spy agency couldn't immediately confirm or deny the JTBC report.
+North Korea often makes extreme claims about defectors, accusing the South of kidnapping them or describing them as fleeing after committing bizarre crimes.

 "New claims have been made on how the North Korean workers escaped and arrived in South Korea and whether they were acting on their free will," Baik said.
 "For now, I can only say there's a need to confirm whether these claims are true."

-When the restaurant workers arrived in 2016, South Korea's then-conservative government said it represented the largest group defection by North Koreans to the South since North Korean leader Kim Jong Un took power in 2011.
+When the restaurant workers arrived in 2016, South Korea's then-conservative government said they represented the largest group defection by North Koreans to the South since North Korean leader Kim Jong Un took power in 2011.
+The South later in 2016 rejected a highly unusual overture by the North to temporarily send the restaurant workers' relatives to the South to meet with them.

 The ministry then said the North Korean-run restaurants overseas were suffering economically because of strengthened sanctions and that the workers who escaped said they were struggling to meet demands from North Korean authorities that they earn foreign currency.
 South Korea's liberal government, elected last year, has reached out to North Korea in recent months in attempting to settle the international standoff over Kim's nuclear program.